kwurst/CS-448/Syllabus.md

 ## Attendance and Participation (Online)
 ### Standups
-On Mondays, Wednesdays, and Fridays during sprints, you are expected to participate in a Standup Meeting to keep your team informed of what you have done, what you plan to do next, and any problems you are having.
+On three days during the sprints, you are expected to participate in a Standup Meeting to keep your team informed of what you have done, what you plan to do next, and any problems you are having.
+(The days for your standup meetings are determined by which section you are in.
+See the schedule at the end of the syllabus, or the Google calendar for your section.)

 These standup meetings will be asynchronous and online.
 This means that you can give your status report at anytime during the day on which the standup is due.
 You will give your status report through Slack.
 ### CATME Team Evaluations